-After five years, the nonprofit must check in with its members and the public regarding the OSRP goals through outreach such as a survey or a public information session that solicits feedback on open space and recreation needs.
+After five years, the applicant must check in with the public regarding the OSRP goals through outreach such as a survey or a public information session that solicits feedback on open space and recreation needs.
 The results of the public outreach should be summarized and submitted to Green Acres with a discussion of how the feedback will be incorporated into open space and recreation planning.